mogoson/MGS.Curve/UnityProject/Assets/MGS.Packages/Curve/README.md

 If the start and end points are close, they will stick together.

 Select the MonoHermiteCurve and drag the handle to adjust the anchor to see effect.
-Press and hold the CTRL into Insert Edit mode, click the green handle to add a new anchor.
+Press and hold the CTRL, click the green handle to add a new anchor.
-Press and hold the CTRL+SHIFT into Remove Edit mode, click the red handle to remove a anchor.
+Press and hold the CTRL+SHIFT, click the red handle to remove a anchor.
 If do not use Auto Smooth,
-Press and hold the ALT into Tangent Edit mode, drag the handle to adjust the tangent of anchor.
+Press and hold the ALT, click the cyan handle to open Tangent editor and drag the cyan handle to adjust the tangent of anchor; on this mode, Press and hold the SHIFT to open In and Out tangent editor, drag the cyan and green handle to adjust the tangents of anchor.
-Press and hold the ALT+SHIFT into InOutTangent Edit mode, drag the handle to adjust the in out tangents of anchor.
+Press and hold the ALT+COMMAND into All Tangents mode.
 If the start and end points are close, they will stick together.
 ```